Zoning Bylaw Update Phase Two banner

 Who is updating the zoning bylaw?

-The majority of the work required for the Phase II review and update will be completed by Town staff in the Development Services Department with the assistance of specialized consulting services as required.
+The majority of the work required for the Phase Two review and update will be completed by Town staff in the Development Services Department with the assistance of specialized consulting services as required.

 When is this project taking place?